-CBCT sialography is not routinely undertaken due to dose considerations and the fact that beam hardening and streak artefact from the contrast agent degrade images .
+CBCT sialography is not routinely undertaken due to dose considerations and the fact that beam hardening and streak artefact from the contrast agent degrade images.

 All conventional sialograms will have an US scan to exclude masses.
+Conventional sialography is not the imaging of choice if a mass is suspected.
 Often ultrasound will be the first line investigation to exclude a suspected salivary gland mass.

-Known or potential obstructive salivary gland disease (stones, ductal strictures or ductal effacement) can invite a request for Sialography from a secondary care setting only.
+Known or potential obstructive salivary gland disease (stones, ductal strictures, or ductal effacement) can invite a request for Sialography from a secondary care setting only (not GDP referral).
 Patients who cannot tolerate conventional sialography, or who at consent, opt out of this investigation, can usually be offered MR Sialography.

-Contra indications to carrying out conventional sialography include
+Contra indications to carrying out conventional sialography include:

+- less than x2 obstructive episodes

-- contrast agent hypersensitivity
+- contrast agent hypersensitivity (this requires exclusion pre referral)

 - acute infection in the salivary gland

 - patient choice to have MRI sialogram